 P.A.Revell - Parish Chairman”

 Following the receipt of the update from Babergh District Council last month, Brantham Parish Council have discussed the progress of the development, and the decision by BDC to appoint the Valuation Office Agency (VOA) to undertake the viability testing for the site.
 The Parish Council agreed at its last meeting to write to the Chief Executive of Babergh District Council to express its concerns about the impartiality of the VOA.
-You can see a copy of that letter by clicking here.

-It is the opinion of the Parish Council that it is important that as many people express their dissatisfaction with the way the process is being handled by Babergh District Council, and therefore if you would like to write an email or letter to this effect there is a Word template with some wording attached here.
+It is the opinion of the Parish Council that it is important that as many people express their dissatisfaction with the way the process is being handled by Babergh District Council, and therefore if you would like to write an email or letter to this effect there is a Word template with some wording attached.
 Please feel free to compose your own letters/emails if you wish, but the most important thing is to make sure they get the message from the people who live in Brantham!

 Brantham Parish Council received an update from Babergh District Council about progress in relation to the Brantham Regeneration area on 14 August 2014.
-You can see a copy of that newsletter by clicking here.

 On 04 March 2014 a group of Brantham representatives met with representatives from Babergh District Council and ATLAS to begin the process of community engagement in preparation for any proposed development that may arise in the near future.
 The aim of the meeting was to begin to examine the aspirations and needs of the local community should development take place, and to begin to investigate the best options for community engagement as the process moves forward.
 Village groups represented at the meeting included; the Parish Council, the Brantham Residents Group, the Good Neighbour Scheme, Brantham Leisure Centre, Brantham Scout and Guides, St Michaels Church, and Brantham Village Hall Management Committee.